thudfactor/coi-presentation/13/PITCHME.md

 ### Entity Type creation considerations

+You can

-- A content reference field can only target one entity type
+- Only target one entity type at a time |
-- Field types can only be reused in the same entity type
+- Reuse fields only in the same entity type |
-- Field names must be unique within an entity type
+- Reuse field names in different entity types |

 ---